wrbs/partii-project/README.md

 You'll also need a system version of LLVM which matches to the version the rust compiler is using.
 This shouldn't be needed but it is.

+### LLVM

+Building LLVM takes ages - so this project doesn't do that as part of its build process.

+The exact version needed (as it's the version that our Rust binding library supports) is `11.0.0`.

+You'll still need to do this once, though:

+I used https://github.com/llvmenv/llvmenv.
+It's at time of writing effectively abandoned but it works well for the use case I care about.

+    cargo install llvmenv

+Initialise it

+    llvmenv init

+Add this to your zshrc (it only supports ZSH but luckily that's what I use):

+    export LLVMENV_RUST_BINDING=1
+    source <(llvmenv zsh)

+Install cmake and ninja for speed, then

+   llvmenv build-entry 11.0.0 -G ninja -j16

+It will still take ages but after it's setup it works.

+In any case, the important bit is you use exactly 11.0.0.

+If some other method is used make sure that you export wherever LLVM 11.0.0 lives as:

+    LLVM_SYS_110_PREFIX=(thing)

 ### Optional

 Install nodejs and `npm install -g prettier`.
 It's for autoformatting markdown